Skip to main content

 National security

-Australia must adopt a genuinely independent security posture bolstered by, and not beholden to, strong international partnerships.
-The decision to go to war should be one for the Parliament and not the Prime Minister.
-And the gross mismanagement of defence projects must stop because it’s wasteful and leaves Australia vulnerable.
+Australia would be better served by a more independent security posture bolstered by, and not beholden to, international partnerships like ANZUS, the Quad and AUKUS.
+Critically, the decision to go to war should be one for the Parliament, not the Prime Minister.

 Small business

-Small businesses are the backbone of the economy and should be given every support, especially as they recover from the pandemic.
-This includes measures to lower costs, like bolstering the Freight Equalisation Scheme, improve skills with expanded vocational training, and enhance mental health and wellbeing through a Small Business Assistance Program provider.
+Small businesses are the backbone of the economy and should be given every support.
+This includes measures to lower costs, like improving the Bass Strait Freight Equalisation Scheme, and overcoming workforce shortages through greatly expanded vocational training and much better skilled visa arrangements.

 Social security

-Government payments and pensions, including unemployment benefits, the Age Pension and Disability Support Pension, are too low and should be raised above the poverty line.
+Government payments and pensions, including unemployment benefits, the Age Pension and Disability Support Pension, is poverty by design and should be raised above the poverty line.
 Commonwealth Rent Assistance must also be increased.

-Hobart is gridlocked.
-Yes, some people rely on cars and we need better roads.
-But we also need a comprehensive range of other measures including ferries, buses, light rail, park-and-ride, and improvements for cyclists and pedestrians.
+Hobart is choking on traffic.
+As many people rely on cars, better roads and traffic flow is essential.
+But a comprehensive response would also include ferries, buses, light rail, park-and-ride and improvements for cyclists and pedestrians.

 Veterans